bediger4000/groundtrack/README.md

 ### Verifying Numerical Integration

-For a circular orbit, inclined or equatorial, the magnitude of the satellite's velocity should remain constant.
+- For a circular orbit, inclined or equatorial, the magnitude of the satellite's velocity should remain constant.

 ![velocity magnitude for one orbit](velocity.png)

+Minimum speed 7030 meters/second, maximum speed 7032 meters/second.
+That's pretty close to constant all the way around the orbit.

-A circular orbit should have a constant radius.
+- A circular orbit should have a constant radius.

 ![satellite's distance from center of earth for one orbit](orbital_radius.png)

+Minimum radius 8058750 meters, maximum radius 8056992, a difference of 1758 meters.

+I think this is an ellipse with eccentricity of 0.0002, which is pretty much a circle.

-The orbit should form a closed circle.
+- The orbit should form a closed circle.